canonical/mir/doc/getting_and_using_mir.md

 Using Mir examples
 ------------------

-For convenient testing there's a "miral-app" script that wraps the commands used to start a server and then launches a terminal (as the current user):
+For convenient testing under X11 there's a "miral-app" script that wraps the commands used to start a server and then launches a terminal (as the current user):

     $ miral-app